 - the Fellowship should not be tied to specific subjects (the purpose of the Fellowship is primarily to provide a research opportunity for the Fellow rather than to fill teaching needs of the College, so Trust Funds tied to specific subjects will not be suitable matching funding if this would restrict the field of the Fellowship);

-- the Research Fellow will normally teach for up to four hours per week while in Cambridge,
+- the Research Fellow will normally have the opportunity to teach for up to four hours per week while in Cambridge; however, the teaching arrangement is not a requirement of the Trust and should not be a binding contractual agreement;

-- the teaching arrangement would not be a binding contractual agreement and would be remunerated separately - please note that the INT does not help with supervision payments (see ‘College Eligibility’ concerning those Colleges with limited or no requirement for undergraduate teaching);
+- any teaching would be remunerated by the College separately - please note that the INT does not help with supervision payments (see ‘College Eligibility’ concerning those Colleges with limited or no requirement for undergraduate teaching);

 - if the Fellow leaves before the end of his/her tenure, the College should inform the Trust immediately; the Trust will reclaim unused contributions pro rata;